 forceparameter that overrides its default behavior in this regard and forces immediate transmission to all nodes.
 See the individual NDB API class listings for more information.

-The conditions listed above are subject to change in future releases of MySQL Cluster.
+The conditions listed above are subject to change in future releases of NDB Cluster.